Director of Innovation in AI and Analytics

 What is Data Lakehouse?

 Data Lakehouse architecture addresses the concerns of data scientists, data engineers, and traditional data warehouse professionals for business intelligence and reporting.
-Since it handles raw and structured data, this storage architecture uses ELT processes to transform and load data to make it ready for reporting and analytical querying.
+They handle raw and structured data and use ELT processes to transform and load data to make it ready for reporting and analytical querying.
 Data Lakehouse supports advanced querying with SQL, making them compatible with a range of analytics tools and frameworks for historical analysis.

 A quick comparison of data lake vs data warehouse vs data Lakehouse

-A Data Lake is a highly flexible storage repository that houses both structured and unstructured data in its raw and original format.
-Unlike a data warehouse that only stores “structured” data”, a data lake allows storing all data types for data analysis.
+A Data Lake is a highly flexible solution that supports both structured and unstructured data in its raw and original format.
+Unlike a data warehouse that only stores “structured data”, a data lake allows storing all data types for data analysis.
 Also, a data lake offers flexibility and durability to derive advanced insights from unstructured data.
 In contrast, data warehouses face challenges when handling this type of data.

-On the other hand, data Lakehouse brings together the features of both data lake and data warehouse, offering analytics flexibility with diverse data types.
+The Data Lakehouse approach brings together the features of both data lake and data warehouse, offering analytics flexibility with diverse data types.
 The table below summarizes the differences between data warehouse vs data lake vs data Lakehouse.

 Read more: Explore the detailed differences between data lake and warehouse here.